Why the Fastest-Growing eCommerce Brands Are Choosing Next.js Storefronts on Spree

 Some businesses need more.
 You want to launch a marketplace, run a franchise network, or manage a portfolio of brands on shared infrastructure.
 That is what Enterprise Edition for complex commerce scenarios is for.

 Hundreds of stores, one infrastructure bill.
 You are running a franchise, a SaaS for merchants, or a multi-brand enterprise.
-Each one gets their own storefront, their own dashboard, their own branding — but you manage the whole operation from one place.
+Each one gets their own storefront, their own dashboard, their own branding.
+You manage the whole operation from one place.
 From tightly managed franchise and reseller networks to fully independent operators, you control how much autonomy each tenant gets.

 Enterprise-grade security.
 The same standards banks and healthcare companies require.
 A dedicated support team that knows your setup, with guaranteed response times and 24/7 monitoring.